iota-community/treasury/specifications/hornet-participation-plugin.md

 ### Criteria for a valid participation transaction

-* Must be a valid value transaction adhering to protocol rules (e.g. dust protection)
+* Must be a valid value transaction adhering to protocol rules (e.g. byte costs)
 * Has a singular output going to the same address as all input addresses.
   * Output Type 0 (SigLockedSingleOutput) and Type 1 (SigLockedDustAllowanceOutput) are both valid for this
 * At least one input must come from the same address as the output.
 Multiple inputs are allowed.
 This is used to validate ownership of the address.